spwhitton/consfigurator/doc/ideas.rst

 -------------------

-- Define a semantics for version numbers (probably just like Propellor's), start keeping a NEWS file and move from Debian experimental to unstable.
+- Define a semantics for version numbers (probably just like Propellor's), start keeping a NEWS file, move from Debian experimental to unstable, start actually announcing releases to sgo-software-announce.